iamdustan/react/CONTRIBUTING.md

 React is one of Facebook's first open source projects that is both under very active development and is also being used to ship code to everybody on [facebook.com](https://www.facebook.com).
 We're still working out the kinks to make contributing to this project as easy and transparent as possible, but we're not quite there yet.
 Hopefully this document makes the process for contributing clear and answers some questions that you may have.

+Please note that the Issue tracker is intended for issues with React itself.
+Support should be sought on [Stack Overflow](stackoverflow.com/questions/tagged/react) or [https://discuss.reactjs.org/](https://discuss.reactjs.org/)

 ## Our Development Process

 Some of the core team will be working directly on GitHub.
 These changes will be public from the beginning.
 Other changesets will come via a bridge with Facebook's internal source control.
 This is a necessity as it allows engineers at Facebook outside of the core team to move fast and contribute from an environment they are comfortable in.